henrypalasciano/Forecasting-Inflation-with-RaGNAR/README.md

    ┣ 📜 standard_preds.csv # Predictions from the top 5 networks each month using the standard model class
 ```

+---

+## Parallel Computation

-The results presented in the article were computed by **averaging the results of 100 runs of RaGNAR**.
+The results presented in the article were computed by **averaging 100 runs of RaGNAR**.

+The `parallel_comp.py` script (located in the `methodology` folder) runs RaGNAR **100 times**, saving **RMSEs and MAPEs** for each run in dedicated folders.
+The `average_results.py` script then processes these stored results, computes their averages and standard deviations, and writes them to **various `.txt` files**.

-To achieve this, the algorithm was executed **in parallel** on the [Maths NextGen Compute Cluster](https://sysnews.ma.ic.ac.uk/NextGen/),
+For the results in the article, the algorithm was executed **in parallel** on the
-which is available to members of the Department of Mathematics at Imperial College London.
+[Maths NextGen Compute Cluster](https://sysnews.ma.ic.ac.uk/NextGen/) at the Department of Mathematics, Imperial College London.

 ---